 Onomatopoeia earns bonus points too because sensory words like these make it easier for readers to remember what they’ve read.
-Memories start with our senses, so artfully select onomatopoeic sound words (and other sensory words) that’ll captivate your readers and make your message unforgettable.
+Memories start with our senses, so artfully select each onomatopoeic sound word (and other sensory words) that’ll captivate your readers and make your message unforgettable.

 Let’s move this lesson along and look at onomatopoeia in action with some classic examples.

 Examples of Onomatopoeia

 Time-honored works of linguists, literary greats, and poets swarm our senses with onomatopoeia.

 Onomatopoeia in Literature & Poetry

-In Shakespeare’s The Tempest, Caliban’s observations about the sounds on his island include two onomatopoetic words:
+In William Shakespeare’s The Tempest, Caliban’s observations about the sounds on his island include two onomatopoetic words:

 “Be not afeard; the isle is full of noises